 MID: Get characters from the middle of a string

-The formulas are as following
+The formulas are as follows

 =LEFT (Cell where the string is located, Number of characters needed from the Left)